Countess Palatine Dorothea Sophie of Neuburg

-Dorothea Sophie of Neuburg (5 July 1670 - 15 September 1748) was Duchess of Parma from 1695 to 1727 by marriage to Francesco, Duke of Parma.
-She served as Regent of the Duchy of Parma for her grandson Charles of Spain between 1731 and 1735.
+Dorothea Sophie of Neuburg (5 July 1670 - 15 September 1748) was Duchess of Parma from 1696 to 1727 by marriage to Francesco, Duke of Parma.
+She served as Regent of the Duchy of Parma for her grandson Charles I, Duke of Parma between 1731 and 1735.

 Early life

 Born at the Neuburg Palace, Palatinate-Neuburg, as the fourteenth of seventeen children and the sixth daughter of the Elector Palatine, Philip William of Neuburg, and Landgravine Elisabeth Amalie of Hesse-Darmstadt.

-On 17 September 1690, she married Odoardo Farnese, Hereditary Prince of Parma, heir to the throne of the Duchy of Parma and Piacenza.
-The festivities for their wedding were the most splendid that had ever taken place in Parma.
+On 3 April 1690, she married by proxy Odoardo Farnese, Hereditary Prince of Parma, heir to the throne of the Duchy of Parma and Piacenza.
+They would eventually marry in-person on 17 May 1690; the festivities for their wedding were the most splendid that had ever taken place in Parma.
 In their three years of marriage, they had two children, a son who died in infancy and a daughter, Elisabeth, future Queen of Spain.

 Duchess of Parma

 Her husband died on 6 September 1693, only a month after the death of their son.
 On 7 December 1696, Dorothea married Odoardo's half-brother, Francesco Farnese, who had become Duke of Parma when his father died in 1694.

 This marriage was decided by Francesco himself, because he did not want to give up Dorothea's dowry should she marry someone else.
 Nevertheless, this marriage remained childless.

 Francesco died in 1727 and was succeeded by his only remaining brother Antonio.